ablab/spades/README.md

 Recent advances in DNA sequencing technology have led to a rapid increase in read length.
 Nowadays, it is a common situation to have a data set consisting of 2x150 or 2x250 paired-end reads produced by Illumina MiSeq or HiSeq2500.
 However, the use of longer reads alone will not automatically improve assembly quality.
 An assembler that can properly take advantage of them is needed.

-SPAdes' use of iterative k-mer lengths allows benefiting from the full potential of the long paired-end reads.
+SPAdes use of iterative k-mer lengths allows benefiting from the full potential of the long paired-end reads.
 Currently one has to set the assembler options up manually, but we plan to incorporate automatic calculation of necessary options soon.

 Please note that in addition to the read length, the insert length also matters a lot.
 It is not recommended to sequence a 300bp fragment with a pair of 250bp reads.
 We suggest using 350-500 bp fragments with 2x150 reads and 550-700 bp fragments with 2x250 reads.